If you suffer from a low attention span, why not try using some specific foods for focus.

 Simple, isn’t it?
 Yet many people forget to drink enough.
 In fact, 75% of people suffer from dehydration (source: CBS).

 Water is a miracle.
 It provides the brain with the electrical energy it needs to operate effectively.
-Simply drinking enough water will make you more focused, more energised, and more creative.
+Drinking enough water will make you more focused, more energised, and more creative.

 Extra Virgin Olive Oil

 Extra Virgin Olive Oil is full of polyphenols, an antioxidant.
-Putting Extra Virgin Olive Oil in your diet will make you a better learner, and it will boost your memory and decrease the aging process.
+Putting Extra Virgin Olive Oil in your diet will make you a better learner.
+It will boost your memory.
+And it will decrease the aging process.

 Some people believe Extra Virgin Oliver Oil is bad for cooking because it has a lower smoking point than other oils.
 I appreciate the warning.
 Honestly though, you’re not likely to reach the smoking point of Extra Virgin Oliver Oil by frying with it, unless you try really, really hard.
 The oil has been used in Spanish cooking for centuries, and the Spanish seem to do just fine.